rthrash/modAI/README.md

 **OpenAI API credits must be purchased for this Extra to work with Image models.** Find costs for the various models at https://openai.com/api/pricing/.

-Google Gemini offeres a variety of free options with limits: https://ai.google.dev/pricing
+Google Gemini offeres a variety of free options with limits.
+Image generation requires payments: https://ai.google.dev/pricing

 Anthropic’s API pricing is here: https://www.anthropic.com/pricing#anthropic-api